Ruy-Araujo/app-masters/README.md

 # App-Masters Interview

-This is a interview project of [App Masters](https://appmasters.io/pt/)
+This is an interview project of [App Masters](https://appmasters.io/pt/)

 ![cover](media/cover.gif)